sjaehn/BWidgets/README.md

 Rewrite of the widget toolkit of the B.Music project.

+B.Widgets is the Graphical User Interface (GUI) toolkit for the B.Music project.
+This toolkit includes widgets, styles, event handling, device support, and internationalization.
+B.Widgets also takes care about the special needs for user interaction elements in music production.

 **Current version:** 0.16.0 (alpha)

 **Pre-release notice:** The B.Widgets toolkit is currently being developed